CoreyCole/zaliql/README.md

 npm run docker
 ```

-### These containers include:
-- python: the python webserver (port 5000)
-  - The python webserver is instantiated with the anaconda distribution packages on python version 3.6.4
-- db: a postgres database (port 5434)
-  - The postgres database is version 9.6 and comes pre-populated with demo data along with ZaliQL's and Madlib's function libraries
-- angular: frontend client for interacting with the database functions

-#### Other useful docker commands
-To see what containers are running on your host machine:
+To verify the containers are successfully running on your host machine:
 ```bash
 docker ps -a
 # Should see something like...